MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 ## Limitations

 1. Custom SharePoint managed properties can't be used in the ‘Rules’ section of result type
-2. Result types created for "SharePoint and OneDrive" content source doesn't apply to search results on Microsoft Search in Bing canvases.

 ## Troubleshooting